SueAnn Anastasia Applewhite, 58, of Springfield, Virginia died at 5:06 AM on Monday. March 19, 2018, at her residence in Springfield, VA.

 She was born July 23, 1959, in Port of Spain Trinidad West Indies, to Carol E. Applewhite.
 She was married, then divorced and is survived by ex-spouses, daughter Danielle K. Hines, and son Nicholas A. Laboy, mother Carol E. Gittens, sisters Kerra, Lynette and Lucretia, brothers Cassius, Lloyd and Larry, many nephews and nieces, cousins, aunt, uncles, great aunts, and uncles.

-SueAnn migrated to the United States of America and immediately sought to increase her knowledge she joined the armed forces becoming a long standing and productive member of the United States Marine Corps, entering with one of the highest scores for a recruit applying out of the New York City Area.
-Over the years Sue, as she is know to her family and friends cultivated many relationships both here and abroad.
-She always exemplified, dignity, grace, and confidence in all that she did personally and professionally.
+SueAnn migrated to the United States of America and immediately sought to increase her knowledge she joined the armed forces becoming a long-standing and productive member of the United States Marine Corps, entering with one of the highest scores for a recruit applying out of the New York City Area.
+Over the years Sue, as she is known to her family and friends cultivated many relationships both here and abroad.
+She always exemplified dignity, grace, and confidence in all that she did personally and professionally.

 Address: 1112 16th Street NW, Suite 720 Washington, DC 20036